simao-ferreira/markdown-resume/RESUME.md

 **Project:** FinTech solution for fraud prevention and detection tailored to customer requirements.

-- Maintenance and monitoring of existent systems.
+- Maintaining and monitoring of existent systems.
-- Improvement and addition of functionality per customer requirement.
+- Improving and adding of functionality per customer requirement.
-- Improvement of testing suite.
+- Improving testing suite.

 **Technologies:** Mainly Java 8, Oracle, Docker, Agile, Mockito and Cucumber.